derrickoswald/CIMSpark/CIMReader/README.md

 To expose the RDD as Hive SQL tables that are available externally, via JDBC for instance, there is a stand-alone application built in to the CIMReader called CIMServerJDBC.
-The program can be executed usng spark-submit with the name of the CIMServerJDBC jar file that includes all necessary dependencies and the CIM file:
+The program can be executed using spark-submit with the name of the CIMServerJDBC jar file that includes all necessary dependencies and the CIM file:

-    spark-submit /opt/code/CIMServerJDBC-2.11-2.4.3-4.0.1-jar-with-dependencies.jar "hdfs://sandbox:8020/data/CGMES_v2.4.15_RealGridTestConfiguration_EQ_v2.xml"
+    spark-submit /opt/code/CIMServerJDBC-2.11-2.4.3-4.0.-jar-with-dependencies.jar "hdfs://sandbox:8020/data/CGMES_v2.4.15_RealGridTestConfiguration_EQ_v2.xml"
     ...
     Press [Return] to exit...